 To be considered for inclusion on the murder subpanel of the Complex Criminal Law Panel, a practitioner must have a minimum of ten years counsel experience in complex criminal cases.

-An application for inclusion on the Complex Criminal Law Panel must be made on the form accessible on this page.
+An application for inclusion on the Complex Criminal Law Panel can be made by completing the online form.

 Section 65 of the Guardianship and Administration Act 1993 (SA) and section 84 of the Mental Health Act 2009 (SA) provide for the establishment of schemes for legal representation in relation to particular proceedings under these Acts.

-A practitioner will only be assigned a matter by the Legal Services Commission under these Acts if the practitioner is a member of the Guardianship and Mental Health Representation Panel.
+A practitioner will only be assigned a matter by Legal Services under these Acts if the practitioner is a member of the Guardianship and Mental Health Representation Panel.

 To be considered for inclusion on the Guardianship and Mental Health Representation Panel a practitioner must–

-An application for inclusion on the Guardianship and Mental Health Representation Panel must be made on the form accessible on this page.
+An application for inclusion on the Guardianship and Mental Health Representation Panel can be made by completing the online form.

 To be considered for inclusion onto the Independent Children's Lawyer Panel the practitioner must-